 EDI (Electronic Data Interchange) became a standard for business communications at about the time Value Added Networks (VANs) made their debut.
 The first cross-industry EDI specifications were published back in 1975, paving the way for companies to exchange data in standardized formats.

 EDI had its roots in military logistics, with the introduction of data exchange standards to support the vast amount of goods transported during the 1948 Berlin airlift.
 Beginning in the 1970s, transportation companies, the grocery and food industry, automotive manufacturers, and large retailers started adopting EDI.¹ Soon, major companies demanded EDI connectivity of all their suppliers and trading partners.
 The age of syntax‑neutral, standards-based, data exchange soon became ingrained in mainstream business.

 While EDI allowed large companies (“leaders”) to reduce costs by eliminating paperwork, faxes, and phone calls, it was expensive and complicated for smaller companies (“followers”) to implement.
-Leaders set the requirements, demanding that followers trade with them according to the specs the leaders define.
+Leaders set guideline, testing and communication channel requirements, demanding that followers trade with them according to the specs the leaders define.
 For new trading partners, EDI integration required costly software, robust IT resources, and the use of specialized VANs.
 To make matters worse, small companies had to perform separate EDI integrations for each large customer since everyone used slightly different EDI standards.